cheshirekow/cmake_format/cmake_format/doc/README.rst

       --algorithm-order [ALGORITHM_ORDER [ALGORITHM_ORDER ...]]
                             Specify the order of wrapping algorithms during successive reflow attempts
+      --autosort [AUTOSORT]
+                            If true, the argument lists which are known to be sortable will be sorted lexicographicall
       --enable-markup [ENABLE_MARKUP]
                             enable comment markup parsing and reflow
       --first-comment-is-literal [FIRST_COMMENT_IS_LITERAL]